Working With Parents

 - In serious cases the police may be called.

-In the event of raised voices, aggression, swearing or threatening behaviour, parents will be warned in writing that a repeat of the behaviour will result in a ban from the school site.
+In the event of raised voices, aggression, swearing or threatening behaviour, parents will be warned that a repeat of their behaviour will result in a ban from the school site.

 In the event of a repeat of behaviour, the Headteacher will write to the parent imposing a ban from the school site.
 The ban will range in length depending on the seriousness of the behaviour.